joseconti/WangGuard/readme.txt

 = 1.6.1.2 - 7 Dic 2014 =

 - This version is trying to fix a problem that have 1% of users.
 The users are always redirected to WangGuard splash screen form a random admin page.
 This problem was fixing itself within a few hours.
-This is a path based in a theory, so maybe don't work.
+This is a path based in a theory, so maybe it dosen't work.

 = 1.6.1.1 - 5 Dic 2014 =